Video shows man left to die in South Carolina prison yard

 There have been at least 21 murders in the past two years in South Carolina prisons, according to state data, and a reported 10 suicides just last year.

-Lawyers suing on behalf of the family members of the men who died in the Lee riot told NBC News the guards who were present during the riot have not been interviewed by investigators, leaving some families to wonder about the thoroughness of the investigation.
+Lawyers suing on behalf of the family members of the men who died in the Lee riot said the guards who were present during the riot have not been interviewed by investigators, leaving some families to wonder about the thoroughness of the investigation.

-The U.S. Attorney's Office in Columbia said the investigation by prison officials was just closed last week and that charges were not ready.
+The U.S. attorney's office in Columbia said the investigation by prison officials was only closed last week and that charges were not ready.
 The office said it would be assisting with any prosecution, but that the case would be tried by a county prosecutor.

-"It is worse in these Southern prisons and frankly no one is taking the investigation [into the Lee riot] seriously," said historian Heather Ann Thompson, who wrote a book on the Attica prison uprising, "The prisoners have no voice and no advocates and it's really, really easy to sweep these stories under the rug."
+"It is worse in these southern prisons and frankly no one is taking the investigation [into the Lee riot] seriously," said historian Heather Ann Thompson, who wrote a book on the 1971 prison uprising in Attica, New York.
+"The prisoners have no voice and no advocates and it's really, really easy to sweep these stories under the rug."

-The average starting salary to be a guard is $34,000 with an average of $5,000 for overtime according to a spokesperson for the correctional system.
+The average starting salary for a guard is $34,000 with an average of $5,000 for overtime, according to a spokesperson for the correctional system.

 And she said guards are often dangerously outnumbered, "There's sometimes one officer working two sides of a dorm and that's very dangerous."

-Lawyers suing the DOC say that before the Lee riot most prison doors had individual keys instead of a more modern electronic locking system.
+Lawyers suing the Department of Corrections say that before the Lee riot, most prison doors had individual keys instead of a more modern electronic locking system.

-The reports include testimony from a guard saying a confidential informant told him the name of someone who might have started the violence, but do not say that the individual attacked Capers. , and also indicates prison officials confiscated what they believe to be the murder weapon.
+The reports include testimony from a guard saying a confidential informant told him the name of someone who might have started the violence, but do not say that the individual attacked Capers, and indicate prison officials confiscated what they believe to be the murder weapon.
 The reports also show that all of Capers' belonging were stolen after his death.

-Prison officials say an investigation of Capers' death at Turbeville prison is ongoing and the incident has been turned over for disciplinary review.
+Prison officials say an investigation into Capers' death is ongoing and the incident has been turned over for disciplinary review.

 Smuggled cellphones

 Bryan Stirling, director of the state's Department of Corrections, said that the video of Capers' death was disturbing to watch, and that the prison should have done a better job of helping the injured prisoner.
-"I don't know if he should've died," said Stirling.
+"I don't know if he should've died," Stirling said.
 "I know that we should have done more to render aid."

 A 2017 NBC News investigation found South Carolina prisons led the nation in smuggled cellphones confiscated from prisoners.
-Around the country, smuggled phones have been used for a wide array of crimes, from extortion to drug dealing and murder.
+Around the country, smuggled phones have been used for an array of crimes, from extortion to drug dealing and murder.

-Stirling says that in South Carolina facilities smuggled cell phones have used to extort money from people outside prison and to order hits on fellow inmates.
+Stirling says that in South Carolina facilities, smuggled cellphones have been used to extort money from people outside prison and to order hits on fellow inmates.

 Stirling says that in general, South Carolina's corrections system is improving.
-According to Stirling, recidivism is at historic lows.
-He also points to increased electronic locks on prison doors and a bump in pay for guards. "[Better pay] is one aspect of hiring or retaining officers," said Stirling.
+According to him, recidivism is at historic lows.
+He also points to increased electronic locks on prison doors and a bump in pay for guards. "[Better pay] is one aspect of hiring or retaining officers," he said.
 "The other thing they want to know is if they're safe at work.
 I think if we showed them that we're making these steps and we're making these strides, I think that's very important."

-"But you can't just turn around a department that you know has not received the funding it should over a decade or so in a couple of years," said Stirling.
+"But you can't just turn around a department that you know has not received the funding it should over a decade or so in a couple of years," he said.

 He asks that corporations hire inmates after their release. "if they don't have a job, that's going to lead them to come straight back to prison at a very high taxpayer cost."